-- All employees on parental Primary Carers Leave will be entitled to return to their preparental leave position - An available position for which they are qualified and suited, which is nearest in status and pay to their pre-parental leave position, if their pre-parental leave position doesn't exist any more - Where appropriate and dependant on both the employee's and business needs, AWE may consider requests for a part time RTW program. - At least one months' written notice is to be given for the intention of returning to work.
+- All employees on parental Primary Carers Leave will be entitled to return to their pre- parental leave position. - If their pre-parental leave position doesn't exist anymore, A W Edwards will endevour to source an available position for which they are qualified and suited, which is nearest in status and pay to their pre-parental leave position. - Where appropriate and dependent on both the employee's and business needs, AWE may consider requests for a part time return to work program. - At least one months' written notice is to be given for the intention of returning to work.